kientranasia/effect-crm/DEPLOYMENT.md

-# Effect CRM Deployment and Update Guide
+# Partner OS Deployment and Update Guide

-This guide provides comprehensive instructions for both initial deployment and platform updates of the Effect CRM system.
+This guide provides comprehensive instructions for both initial deployment and platform updates of the Partner OS system.

 ## Table of Contents
 1. [Initial Deployment](#initial-deployment)